Going In Style (1979)

 Whilst watching this, which I'd never seen, I kept wondering why is this not famous or cult-y like Blood Simple (1984), Angel Heart (1987) or even Red Rock West (1993)?
 Black Rainbow is not a film that fits easily into a category or one particular sub-genre plus the ending is not going to be for everyone.
 In fact it's going to downright infuriate many.
 Black Rainbow is such a fantastic film though, perhaps it's best to give the ending the benefit of the doubt.
 I mean it's directed by Mike Hodges of Get Carter (1971) fame and he does a splendid job.
 A medium Martha Travis (Rosanna Arquette) ends up not just talking to the dead but predicting death and eventually stumbling across a conspiracy.
 This causes reporters, sinister businessmen and hitmen to all become involved in this supernatural southern gothic noir-ish thriller.
 Martha's dad and business partner is played by Jason Robards who is great as per usual.

 Don't expect a much of a plot or anything, this is a portrait of a bunch of people obsessed with masochism and car crash fetishisation.
 This David Cronenberg flick adapted from a JG Ballard story shocked viewers back in the day with its car crash injury sex amongst scrap metal.
 These were the days before the my little pony sex people and loli so now it all seems rather tame and laughable that there was ever an outrage over this film.
 If you've always wanted to watch James Spader have sex with a bevy of car crash victims in various states of physical injury then Crash is for you.
+While eXistenZ has gained in my estimation since the 90s Crash has not.
+What happens when your so called provocative film loses its purpose?

 I, Madman (1989)